 Katya mentals Katja, "Going to be a while.
 I have new code already written, but they will want to test it.
 I will be out when it is done."

-Mark, "We have a fuck-up, and Valeria came to us to tell us about it.
+Morris, "We have a fuck-up, and Valeria came to us to tell us about it.
 Valeria, I've already described the problem, we took a look at the code, but can't find where the hole is, it could take a while."

 Katya, "Maybe five minute."

 One of the geeks snorts, "Gotta see that."

 There is a machine set up already, reviewing code is an integral part of the work.
 The screen is a seventy inch flat screen so everyone can see the lines as they scroll down.

 Katya types in a jumble of letters, numbers and symbols, "What happened is not so much that your system is bad, but it has open gateways.
 Someone got to the guts and entered a few lines that allow for the cheat.
 It is here..she taps the enter button."

 "If I remove it, it will shut down the entire system."

 "So I wrote a program to cancel that order and delete the bad code, you may want to review before I implement."

 Serge, "Yeah, we do.
 Go over what you have and let us digest it please."